Skiing and snowboarding

 These are the big draws of course!
 If the kids would like to learn to ski or snowboard, or you’d like to improve as a family, you’ll find all the info you need on our Ski Schools page

-Chalet La Foret is a short walk (which can be done on a quiet and pretty forest road) to the Flegere lift, which gives access to sunny south facing slopes.
+We are a short walk (which can be done on a quiet and pretty forest road) to the Flegere lift, which gives access to sunny south facing slopes.
 The Trappe chairlift is a great place for those just graduating from the learner slopes – two green runs with lovely views.
-There’s also a series of pleasant easy blues over to Brevent..
+There’s also a series of pleasant easy blues over to Brevent.

 Chamonix ski passes and other tickets for families

 Kids under 4 get their ski pass free, and there’s discount on all passes up to the age of 15.
-The Family pass has been much improved this year – when the parents buy 2 adult passes, there’s a 50% discount on the adult price for the first child’s pass, and any more children in the same family go free.
+The Family pass is usually very good value.
 Don’t forget to bring proof of this e.g. passports.
 Ski pass details

 Other winter activities

 The Paradis Des Praz is a lovely place for younger children.
-Just a pleasant 20 minute walk from the chalet, the kids can toboggan on inflatable “snow-rafts” through the forest, whilst the adults enjoy a Vin Chaud.
-There are lovely walks weaving through the snowy trees all around here, and it’s close to the cross-country trails which are great for all the family to enjoy, and run just a few minutes away from the chalet.
+Just a pleasant 20 minute walk or 5 minute drive from the chalet, the kids can toboggan on inflatable “snow-rafts” through the forest, whilst the adults enjoy a Vin Chaud.
+There are lovely walks weaving through the snowy trees all around here, and it’s close to the cross-country trails which are great for all the family to enjoy, just a few minutes away from the chalet.

 The Tree Adventures are always a hit – suggested for kids from 4-9, there’s a circuit of tree activities such as rope bridges.
 Kids are attached at all times by a harness, so it’s very safe.
 In winter, it’s done with snowshoes and they have an evening option with fondue.